Biden sounds newly strong alarm: Trumpism menaces democracy

 There is no evidence of any widespread fraud or manipulation of voting machines.
 Judges, including ones appointed by Trump, dismissed dozens of lawsuits filed after the election, and Trump’s own attorney general called the claims bogus.
 Yet Associated Press-NORC Center for Public Affairs Research polling has shown about two-thirds of Republicans say they do not think Biden was legitimately elected president.

 Associated Press writer Zeke Miller reported from Washington.
-Chris Megerian in Washington and Christina A. Cassidy in Atlanta contributed.
+Christina A. Cassidy in Atlanta contributed.

 Credit: Matt Slocum